To optimize your marketing strategy, you have to look into answering the following questions:

 Writing, Testing, and Refining an Effective Call to Action

 Paid media covers a lot of ground — from search to display to native to social to people on street corners spinning arrows.
 Let’s think about how your paid media reflects your brand values and helps customers find your products and overcome obstacles.
-Consider where your audience is, and what they’re looking for.
+Your marketing audit should consider where your audience is, and what they’re looking for.
 Are you meeting them where you are, or just shouting from a rooftop?

 How to Find Your Target Audience